Turkification: Number of pastoralists of Turkic origin in Anatolia

+Devshirme

-Devşirme (literally "collecting" in Turkish), also known as the blood tax, was chiefly the annual practice by which the Ottoman Empire sent military to press second or third sons of their Christian subjects (Rum millet) in the villages of the Balkans into military training as janissaries.
+Devshirme (devşirme; literally "collecting" in Turkish), also known as the blood tax, was chiefly the annual practice by which the Ottoman Empire sent military to press second or third sons of their Christian subjects (Rum millet) in the villages of the Balkans into military training as Janissaries.
 They were then taught to speak Turkish and converted to Islam with the primary objective of selecting and training the ablest children of the Empire for military or civil service, mostly into the ranks of the Janissaries.

-Started by Murad I as a means to counteract the growing power of the Turkish nobility, the practice itself violated Islamic law.By 1648, the practice was slowly drawing to an end.
+Started by Murad I as a means to counteract the growing power of the Turkish nobility, the practice itself violated Islamic law.
+By 1648, the practice drew to an end.
 An attempt to re-institute it in 1703 was resisted by its Ottoman members who coveted its military and civilian posts, and in the early part of Ahmet III's reign, the practice was abolished.